 Terence "Terry" Blade is an award-winning singer-songwriter.
 He is originally from Washington, DC, and currently resides in Chicago, IL.
-He has been compared to Tracy Chapman, Amos Lee, Meshell Ndegeocello, and Antony and the Johnsons.
+He has been compared to Meshell Ndegeocello, Isaac Hayes, and Tracy Chapman.
 His debut EP Misery (Mastered for Headphones) was released in May 2020 following the release of his debut single The Unloveable which was released a month earlier.

 Since his debut, he has won over 30 awards and nominations for his music.
 The Unloveable was nominated for "Best Music: Singer/Songwriter" by the 2020 Hollywood Music In Media Awards while The Akademia Music Awards awarded Misery (Mastered for Headphones) "Best R&B/Soul EP."
 Clouzine Magazine's "Best Folk Song" award went to Terry for Mr. Robertson, and The Widow received the Florence Film Awards' "Best Original Song" award and the Lonely Seal Film Festival's "Best Song" award.